-102 In most cases, the text corresponds only to the first word or lemma of the original description.
-In the case of formations made 103 up of several members, the NAME field contains a lemma indicating the main lithological members, but this approach is not 104 consistent for all records.
-In some cases, the polygons correspond to empty records in the attribute table (most of them refer to 105 lakes or inland waters); in others, the polygons are absent and were added in this work to fill in empty areas, according to the 106 information checked in the original geological sheets.
+In most cases, the text corresponds only to the first word or lemma of the original description.
+In the case of formations made up of several members, the NAME field contains a lemma indicating the main lithological members, but this approach is not consistent for all records.
+In some cases, the polygons correspond to empty records in the attribute table (most of them refer to lakes or inland waters); in others, the polygons are absent and were added in this work to fill in empty areas, according to the information checked in the original geological sheets.
 Overall, the analysis of the database revealed several types of errors affecting the source data set, which are summarized in Figure 2a.
-We refer to errors in the database as thematic errors, since 107 108 the attribute assigned to a polygon is incorrect or not corresponding to the ground truth (assumed here to be the original 109 geological sheets).
+We refer to errors in the database as thematic errors, since the attribute assigned to a polygon is incorrect or not corresponding to the ground truth (assumed here to be the original geological sheets).
 Thematic errors in the database can be grouped according to two main categories: inconsistency between surveyors, and errors of the operators who compiled the database.
-We call the first "Data acquisition errors" and the second 110 111 "Database compilation errors".
+We refer to the first as to "Data acquisition errors" and to the second as to "Database compilation errors".

-112 Data acquisition errors are related to individual mapping errors (Reconnaissance errors, in Figure 2a) or to disused, or 113 dialectal/jargon geological descriptions (Semantic errors, in Figure 2a).
-Figures 3a and 3c show typical errors related to 114 subjectivity issues visible at the boundary between geological sheets drafted by different working groups and published many 115 years apart from each other (Console et al. 2017).
-Figure 3c also contains references to local or dialectal terms that may escape 116 general lithological classification criteria.
-Subjectivity errors related to disused, inadequate or dialectal geological description 117 and terms were systematically resolved (Figure 3d) by using database queries.
-Despite our effort, little to nothing could be 118 done for most of the errors due to contrasting classification of rock assemblages by individual geologists or the working groups 119 who compiled the original geological sheets.
+Data acquisition errors are related to individual mapping errors (Reconnaissance errors, in Figure 2a) or to disused, or dialectal/jargon geological descriptions (Semantic errors, in Figure 2a).
+Figures 3a and 3c show typical errors related to subjectivity issues visible at the boundary between geological sheets drafted by different working groups and published many years apart from each other (Console et al. 2017).
+Figure 3c also contains references to local or dialectal terms that may escape general lithological classification criteria.
+Subjectivity errors related to disused, inadequate or dialectal geological description and terms were systematically resolved (Figure 3d) by using database queries.
+Despite our effort, little or nothing could be done for most of the errors due to contrasting classification of rock assemblages by individual geologists or the working groups who compiled the original geological sheets.
 Such problems still remain in our lithological map (Figures 3b,d).
-A new national

-- 120 geological survey currently in progress (Carg project, Table 1, ID 7, 8) will likely resolve criticalities of geological - 121 interpretation, which is beyond the scope of this work.
+A new national geological survey currently in progress (Carg project, Table 1, ID 7, 8) will likely resolve critical information of geological interpretation, which is beyond the scope of this work.